Lo'eau LaBonta: Personal life

 LaBonta was born in Rancho Cucamonga, California.
+She is Native Hawaiian via her mom’s family, and her middle name is in honor of Princess Ka’iulani.
 LaBonta is married to retired Sporting Kansas City player Roger Espinoza.

-LaBonta was a ball girl at a USWNT game in Los Angeles in 2008.
-Natasha Kai, who has native Hawaiian heritage, learned that LaBonta has this too, and searched her out and gave her an autographed cleat.
+In 2008, LaBonta served as a ball girl at a USWNT match in Los Angeles.
+After learning that LaBonta also shared Native Hawaiian heritage, Natasha Kai sought her out and gave her an autographed cleat.

 While attending Stanford, LaBonta earned a degree in engineering.

 LaBonta's reputation for elaborate goal celebrations—for which she earned the nickname "Celly Queen"—dates to a penalty kick she took against Angel City FC on August 19, 2022.
 After scoring, she ran toward the corner flag and motioned as if she had injured her hamstring only to break out into a twerk.
 Video of the celebration went viral online, and it was emulated by athletes in other sports including Travis Kelce and Alexander Mattison.

 In 2024, LaBonta appeared in the first season of The Offseason, a reality television series following a group of NWSL players training before the new season.